ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 agitation, gave more important intelligence.
 It was to this effect:

-"Since writing the above, dearest Lizzy, something has occurred of a most unexpected and serious nature; but I am afraid of alarming you--be assured that we are all well.
+"Since writing the above, dearest Lizzy, something has occurred of a most unexpected and serious nature; but I am afraid of alarming you -- be assured that we are all well.
 What I have to say relates to poor Lydia.
 An express came at twelve last night, just as we were all gone to bed, from Colonel Forster, to inform us that she was gone off to Scotland